Best Taco Lasagna Recipe

-The thing that makes this taco lasagna so uniquely different from regular lasagna is the tortilla layer.
-Instead of lasagna noodles, you just layer tortillas in between the layers so you don’t have to worry about boiling any pasta.
+The tortilla layer makes this taco lasagna uniquely different from regular lasagna.
+Instead of lasagna noodles, I use tortillas between the layers, so you don’t have to worry about boiling any pasta.
+This makes the preparation of this dish much easier, and while it bakes to golden perfection, I make some pico de gallo and homemade guacamole to go with it.

 Reader’s Feedback:

-This recipe is another favorite with our readers!
+This recipe is another favorite with my readers!
 Just check the great feedback that it gets:

 “This was a very very delicious meal.
 My daughters and my son destroyed this dish which makes me happy.
 Thank you”